 - You have supplied a contact email address and/or phone number.

-Please send your completed application back to us at the address below.
+Please email your completed application to firstname.lastname@example.org in the first instance, and follow up by posting the signed hard copy to us at the address below.
 We will check the application form and map against the Definitive Map and if any amendments need to be made we will contact the applicant.
 If no amendments are needed, we will tell the applicant the date from which the deposit is effective and details of the deposit will be added to the Statement and Declaration Register which is in the form of an interactive map.
-Applications are usually processed within 4 weeks.
 It is the landowner’s (or their successors in title’s) responsibility to ensure that they submit a declaration every 20 years to keep the deposit effective.
 The County Council will not remind landowners when declarations need to be renewed.

 Please note, the statement of truth in the application form places on the applicant the onus of getting facts correct.
 If the statement or map(s) in question contain a material error, then it could invalidate the application.